jschrier/blog/_posts/2024-10-11-Guitar-Pedals.md

 In a way, there are only about 6 different types of guitar pedals.
 Yet, there is tremendous variety in the offerings, most differentiated by microdifferences, user interface, and branding/packaging.
 Make of that what you will.

+Background reading: [Pedal Crush](https://bjooks.com/products/pedal-crush-stompbox-effects-for-creative-music-making) seems great, but is no longer in print.

 # Analog Circuits

 - Alan Lanterman's [Guitar Amplification and Effects](https://youtube.com/playlist?list=PLOunECWxELQS7JV_KeeTJJpgGjOftoaAH&si=IN01nOACMy-fcZIm) course ([previously mentioned among his other music-EECS courses]({{ site.baseurl }}{% post_url 2024-06-22-Electrical-Engineering-for-Music %})).